Northern State Hospital

 Northern State Hospital is a historic hospital campus in Sedro-Woolley, Washington.
 It was originally opened in 1912 and closed in 1973.
 It is listed on the National Register of Historic Places.
-It is located 4 miles northeast from the city, and sits off of Washington State Route 20.
+It is located 4 miles northeast from the central business district of the city, and sits off of Washington State Route 20.
+The campus was annexed into the City of Sedro-Woolley on September 10, 2015.
+The campus now functions as the Sedro-Woolley Innovation for Tomorrow (SWIFT) Center.